-With mounting success in both symphonic and operatic repertoire, Jayce Ogren is building a reputation as one of the finest young conductors to emerge from the United States in recent seasons.
-He has recently been named the new Artistic Director of Orchestra 2001 in Philadelphia.
+With mounting success in both symphonic and operatic repertoire, Jayce Ogren has established a reputation as one of the finest young conductors to emerge from the United States in recent seasons.

-The summer of 2017 brought Jayce return engagements at the Colorado Symphony, the National Arts Centre Orchestra in Ottawa, and concerts at the Breckenridge Festival.
-Other re-invitations in the 2017/18 season include the Dallas, Indianapolis, and Edmonton Symphonies, and debuts with the Nashville, Columbus, and Asheville Symphonies, and with the Louisville Orchestra.
-Jayce debuts also this season with the Melbourne Symphony Orchestra and Chorus for Terence Malick’s The Voyage of Time at the Melbourne Festival (Wordless Music project), and with the Hong Kong Philharmonic, leading the orchestra with film in Bernstein’s West Side Story.
-Repertoire ranges from Beethoven, Schubert, Mendelssohn and Mozart through several major Sibelius symphonies and works by de Falla, Copland, John Adams; a program of opera arias, and several film scores with orchestra.
+Earlier seasons included return engagements at the Colorado Symphony, the National Arts Centre Orchestra in Ottawa, and the Dallas, Indianapolis, and Edmonton Symphonies.
+Jayce’s debuts included the Melbourne Symphony Orchestra and Chorus for Terrence Malick’s The Voyage of Time at the Melbourne Festival (Wordless Music project), and with the Hong Kong Philharmonic, leading the orchestra with film in Bernstein’s West Side Story.

-With Orchestra 2001 Ogren leads staged performances of Peter Maxwell Davies’ Eight Songs for a Mad King at the Philly Fringe Festival, Steve Mackey’s Slide, in Princeton at the Sound Kitchen, National Sawdust in Brooklyn and at the Venice Island Performing Arts Center in Philadelphia.
-Jayce and Orchestra 2001 also present the Philadelphia premiere of the complete Yellow Shark by Frank Zappa.
-Also in Philadelphia he leads the Symphony for a Broken Orchestra, a new work that Pulitzer prize-winning composer David Lang is writing for sounds that only broken instruments can make: some 400 of them found in the Philadelphia school system will be played by orchestra professionals, Curtis Institute and Temple faculty and students, plus school kids -- 350 players arranged in teams around the periphery of the 23rd St. Armory – after which the instruments will be repaired and returned to the schools for future use.
+Ogren’s numerous appearances with Orchestra 2001–collective of adventurous, virtuoso performers striving to engage new listeners through exhilarating concerts, innovative artistic collaborations, and enriching community partnerships in Philadelphia and beyond–featured staged performances of Peter Maxwell Davies’ Eight Songs for a Mad King at the Philly Fringe Festival, Steve Mackey’s Slide, in Princeton at the Sound Kitchen, and National Sawdust in Brooklyn.
+Jayce and Orchestra 2001 also presented the Philadelphia premiere of the complete Yellow Shark by Frank Zappa.
+Also in Philadelphia, he lead the Symphony for a Broken Orchestra (December 2017), a work written by Pulitzer prize-winning composer David Lang for sounds that only broken instruments can make–some 400 of them found in the Philadelphia school system–was played by Orchestra professionals, Curtis Institute and Temple faculty and students plus school kids—350 players arranged in teams around the periphery of the 23rd St. Armory, after which the instruments will be repaired and returned to the schools for future use.